kmendler/pyclarity-lims/docs/PracticalExamples.rst

 Creating a step, filling in the placement and the next actions then completing the step can be very convenient when you want to automate the execution of part of your workflow.
-Here is an example with on sample placed into a tube
+Here is an example with one sample placed into a tube.

 .. code::